Universal higher-order bulk-boundary correspondence of triple nodal points: Higher-order bulk-boundary correspondence

 Let us briefly comment on the jump of the \emph{surface} charge.
 As already stated, the vanishing of the fractional part of the surface charge (which is related to bulk polarization~\cite{Vanderbilt:1993}) is a necessary condition for the hinge charge to be observable~\cite{Benalcazar:2019}.
 Therefore, to observe the hinge-charge \emph{jump}, the surface charge must vanish for the $k_z$-ranges on \emph{both} sides of the TPP, which can only happen if the TPP is not associated with a fractional jump $\Delta \vec{P}$ of the 2D bulk polarization.
 We present in \cref{App:Qjump} a derivation, based on the symmetry-indicator formulas for the 2D polarization~\cite{Benalcazar:2019,Watanabe:2020,Takahashi:2021}, showing that indeed $\Delta \vec{P} = 0\mod e\vec{R}$ (where the Bravais vectors $\vec{R}$ constitute the usual ambiguity of bulk polarization~\cite{King-Smith:1993}) for all tabulated TPPs.
 Therefore, the surface charge does not present an obstacle for the definition of the hinge charges, and we expect the hinge-charge jump to be observable for an appropriate choice of the boundary termination.

 To compute the jump of the 2SW class, or equivalently the 2SW monopole charge $\SW{2}=\Delta\SW{2}$ carried by the red NL segment, we proceed as follows.
-For systems with $C_4$- or $C_6$-symmetry the 2SW class of the 2D cuts can be computed readily by applying \cref{eq:HOBBC:SWc46} with the appropriate interpretation of the HSPs, as described above.
+For systems with $C_4$- or $C_6$ symmetry the 2SW class of the 2D cuts can be computed readily by applying \cref{eq:HOBBC:SWc46} with the appropriate interpretation of the HSPs, as described above.
 The full derivation can be found in \cref{App:Qjump} and the results are displayed in the bottom-most row of \cref{tab:HOBBC:Qjump}.
 Consistent with the results of \cref{Sec:Monopole:SW}, we find that \mbox{type-($\mathsf{A}, \mathsf{A}$)} TPPs in $\mcP\mcT$-symmetric systems universally carry $\SW{2}=1$.
 Furthermore, we recognize the following correspondence principle between the bulk invariant $\SW{2}$ and the hinge signature $\Delta \Qc$ (which is only defined modulo $e$): a nontrivial 2SW monopole charge $\SW{2}=1$ implies a fractional hinge-charge jump of the minimal non-vanishing magnitude $\abs{\Delta \Qc}=\tfrac{e}{n}$, while $\SW{2}=0$ results in a twice as large a jump $\abs{\Delta \Qc}=\tfrac{2e}{n}$.

-Explicitly computing the 2SW monopole charge for $C_3$-symmetry is not as straightforward.
+Determining the 2SW monopole charge in the case of $C_3$ symmetry is not as straightforward.
 However, we note that the 2SW monopole charge is attributed to the red NL segment along the HSL as illustrated in \cref{fig:Monopole:SW}(b) and is therefore a feature local in $k_x,k_y$.
 Thus, it cannot depend on the specific choice of HSL in the BZ, but only on the Hamiltonian near the HSL.
-Noting that the little group of all three HSLs has the same rotation symmetry and there is only one class of combinations of ICRs, the admissible values of the 2SW monopole charge $\SW{2}$ are the same for all three HSLs $\Gamma A$, $KH$ and $K'H'$.
-In the next paragraph we argue that, in fact, the 2SW class is not symmetry indicated in the $C_3$ case, meaning that both $\SW{2}=0$ or $1$ are possible.
+Noting that the little co-group of all three HSLs has the same rotational symmetry and there is only one class of combinations of ICRs, the admissible values of the 2SW monopole charge $\SW{2}$ are the same for all three HSLs $\Gamma A$, $KH$ and $K'H'$.
+In the next paragraph we argue that, in fact, the 2SW class is not symmetry indicated in the $C_3$-symmetric case, meaning that both $\SW{2}=0$ or $1$ are possible.
 We emphasize that this is not in contradiction to the bulk-hinge correspondence principle described above, because the fractional part of the hinge-charge jump satisfies $\pm\tfrac{e}{3}=\mp\tfrac{2e}{3}\mod e$.
 Thus, the hinge signatures of nontrivial and trivial 2SW monopole charge become indistinguishable.